pwnfoo/NTLMRecon/README.md

 [![asciicast](https://asciinema.org/a/e4ggPBbzpJj9cIWRwK67D8xnw.svg)](https://asciinema.org/a/e4ggPBbzpJj9cIWRwK67D8xnw)

-# TODO

-1. Implement aiohttp based solution for sending requests
-2. Integrate a spraying library
-3. Add other authentication schemes found to the output
-4. Automatic detection of autodiscover domains if domain

 # Overview

 NTLMRecon looks for NTLM enabled web endpoints, sends a fake authentication request and enumerates the following information from the NTLMSSP response: